MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

             'last_name': {'required': True}
         }

-    def validate(self, attrs): # validating if password and password2 matches if attrs['password'] != attrs['password2']:
+    def validate(self, attrs): # validating if password and password2 match if attrs['password'] != attrs['password2']:
             raise serializers.ValidationError({"password": "Password fields didn't match."})

         return attrs

-    def create(self, validated_data): # we are creating a user but we are not sending the password here since password is hashed user = User.objects.create(
+    def create(self, validated_data): # we are creating a user but we do not want to include password as is; hence, we do not include it in user user = User.objects.create(
             username=validated_data['username'],
             email=validated_data['email'],